silver84/Ethereum-community-toolset/gephi-visualisation.md

-# Subcommunities interactions and relationships Visualisation of the Ethereum ecosystem
+# Visualisation of the Ethereum ecosystem: Interactions and relationships between subcommunities